 Teaching schools, multi-academy trusts and local authorities will submit to the Department for Education applications for funding on behalf of the sector to address local improvement priorities across groups of schools.
 To ensure that support reaches those schools which need it most, and in the most effective way, we expect that, in shaping these applications, regional schools commissioners, multi-academy trusts, local authorities, the Teaching Schools Council, and diocesan representatives will work collaboratively with schools to bring together their local intelligence to identify shared improvement priorities.

-If you meet any of the eligibility criteria below, and wish to be supported through a combined bid, then please contact Lisa Leonard on: firstname.lastname@example.org.
-We are hoping to work collaboratively to enter a bid in round 2 in September.
+If you meet any of the eligibility criteria below and wish to be supported through a combined bid, then please contact Lisa Leonard: email@example.com.

 Our NLEs begin the school to school process, commissioning contracts and brokering support.
 Here are the main NLEs working currently with our TSA: